alvsanand/apify-your-infra-with-crossplane/docs/implement-gitops.md

     EOF
     ```

-## 02. Create an App in ArgoCD
+## 2. Create an App in ArgoCD

-Now that we have a repository, we have to create an [Application](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications) in ArgoCD so Crossplane resources will be deployed automatically.
+After the repository is created, we should create an [Application](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications) in ArgoCD.
+Therefore, ArgoCD will sync the Crossplane resources will the state stored in the repository.
+However, having the repository with no files will not create any resources.

 - Obtain HTTPS url of the GIT repository.